kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

        "value": "SiteIDvalue"
      }
      ```
-   - 1.4.
-If the Transporter site ID is registered and there are no users with the e-Manifest Certifier role for the
-     provided Transporter, the service generates the following error:
+   - 1.3.
+If the Transporter Site ID is registered and there are no users with at least the e-Manifest Preparer permission, the service generates the following error:
      ```json
      {
-       "message": "Site doesn't have any users with Certifier role or with ESA status 'Received", "field": "Emanifest.transporter.epaSiteId",
+       "message": "Site doesn't have any users with 'Preparer' role", "field": "Emanifest.transporter.epaSiteId",
        "value": "SiteIDvalue"
      }
      ```
-   - 1.5.
-If the Transporter site ID is registered and there are no users with a received ESA, the service generates
-     the following error:
-     ```json
-     {
-       "message": "Site doesn't have any users with Certifier role or with ESA status 'Received", "field": "Emanifest.transporter.epaSiteId",
-       "value": "SiteIDvalue"
-     }
-     ```

 2. If `submissionType` is `DataImage5Copy`, then registered and non-registered Transporters are valid.

    - 2.1.
-If the Transporter is registered in RCRAInfo as a Transporter, then only the `epaSiteId` must be provided.
+If the Transporter is registered in RCRAInfo, then only the `epaSiteId` must be provided.
-     All
-     the site information will be obtained from RCRAInfo.
-If other site information is provided it will be ignored with
+     All the site information will be obtained from RCRAInfo.
+If other site information is provided it will be ignored with warnings.
-     warnings.
    - 2.2.
 If the Transporter is not registered in RCRAInfo, then the following site information must be provided:
      - Site Address
      - Site Name
      - Contact phone
    - 2.3.
-If site ID AND Site Information are not provided, the system generates errors.
+If Site ID AND Site Information are not provided, the system generates errors.

      ```json
      {